Cornelis Chastelein

-Cornelis Chastelein, also written Chasteleijn or Chastelijn (Amsterdam, August 10, 1657 – Batavia, June 28, 1714) was born of a notable merchant family.
+Cornelis Chastelein, also written Chasteleijn or Chastelijn (Amsterdam, 10 August 1657 – Batavia, 28 June 1714) was born of a notable merchant family.
 He was the youngest member of a family of eight children.
 His father, Anthony Chastelein, arrived to the Netherlands from France as a huguenot, and a member of the Dutch East India Company.
 His mother, Maria Cruydenier, was the daughter of the mayor of Dordrecht who served for the Dutch West India Company.

-On January 24, 1675, 17-years-old Cornelis Chastelein boarded the Ship's ’t Huis te Cleeff and arrived at Batavia on August 16, 1675.
+On 24 January 1675, 17-years-old Cornelis Chastelein boarded the Ship's ’t Huis te Cleeff and arrived at Batavia on 16 August 1675.
 In Batavia, Chastelein worked as an accountant in service of the company.

 Career

 Cornelis Chastelein was successful in his career.
 In 1682 he was one a big shopkeeper (groot-winkelier) in the Grooten Winkel te Batavia.
 In 1691, he was of the wealthiest "Big Shopkeeper in the Big Store in Batavia", and in 1691 he was "Second Upperman of the Batavia Castle.
 In that same year, he was resolutely fired on request "with regard to his increasing weakness".
 It is not unlikely that the appointment of Joan van Hoorn as Director-General, by which he became Chastelein's chief, was the reason for this resignation request.
 It was known that Chastelein and van Hoorn doesn't go very well together.

 From 1691 to 1704, Chastelein acquired various estates to the south of Batavia e.g. Siringsing (now Serengseng Sawah, South Jakarta) in 1695, at pole 17 (about 25 km from Batavia), somewhere in the middle of the Batavia-Buitenzorg route.
-On May 18, 1696, he bought a plot of land with an area of 12.44 square kilometers, at pole 21 (about 32 km from Batavia), between Ciliwung and Pesanggrahan river.
+On 18 May 1696, he bought a plot of land with an area of 12.44 square kilometres, at pole 21 (about 32 km from Batavia), between Ciliwung and Pesanggrahan river.
 There he established the first of its kind in Java, a Protestant congregation consisting of native Indonesians which was named De Eerste Protestante Organisatie van Christenen (DEPOC).